-Zoo veterinary technicians assist veterinarians with exams and procedures performed on a wide variety of zoo animals.
-Routine tasks may include assisting with general exams, collecting samples, running diagnostic lab tests, preparing surgical sites, changing bandages, inserting catheters, taking radiographs, administering fluids, filling prescriptions, and giving intravenous or intramuscular injections.
+The duties of zoo vet techs can vary depending on where they work and the types of animals they care for.
+In general, routine tasks may include assisting with general exams, collecting samples, running diagnostic lab tests, preparing surgical sites, changing bandages, inserting catheters, taking radiographs, administering fluids, filling prescriptions, and giving intravenous or intramuscular injections.

-The Academy of Veterinary Zoological Medicine Technicians (AVZMT) offers VTS specialty certification to vet techs that have completed at least 10,000 hours of work experience in the field of zoological medicine.
-Additional requirements include the following: completion of at least 40 hours of documented continuing education in the field of zoological medicine, a case log consisting of at least 40 cases, five in-depth case reports, and two letters of recommendation from zoo professionals.
-There are also a variety of skill checklists that must be completed and documented.
+The Academy of Veterinary Zoological Medicine Technicians offers the Veterinary Technician Specialists (VTS)-Zoo certification to vet techs that have completed at least 10,000 hours of work experience in the field of zoological medicine.
+Additional requirements include the following:

-Veterinary technicians meeting these significant requirements are eligible to take the zoological medicine certification exam that is administered once each year.
-The location and test date change yearly, so it is advisable to check the AVZMT website for the latest information.
+Veterinary technicians meeting these significant requirements are eligible to take the zoological medicine certification exam that is administered once each year to receive the official VTS-Zoo designation.

 Zoos may show a preference for hiring candidates who hold specialty certification in the field of zoological medicine because these individuals have demonstrated significant skill and ability in the field.

 - Zoo veterinary technicians are specially trained to provide support to veterinarians as they provide medical care to animals of many different species at a zoo.

 - Their duties can include assisting with general exams, collecting samples, running diagnostic lab tests, changing bandages, administering fluids, and more.